Writing talent, reading engagement: not required.

-What is effective story literacy, and how does it work?
+What is effective narrative writing and reading comprehension, and how does it work?
 Your questions answered

 Write Magic offers online professional development in true story learning for K-12 teachers.
 It’s one evidence-based method that helps students unlock the deeper meaning and purpose of stories they read and write.

-This type of method is proven to help boost story comprehension and writing engagement and outcomes.
+This type of method is proven to help boost story comprehension and narrative writing engagement and outcomes.

 Actionable: Your course comes with everything you need to teach these methods in the classroom, including teacher’s manual, and student worksheets.

 Engaging: Course content is presented in animated video format (like the video above), which is proven to boost learning and recall.

-It’s supported: Trained authors provide feedback on your assignments and quizzes.
-We provide ongoing support so you can confidently implement Write Magic’s methods in your classroom.
+Supported: Trained authors provide feedback on your assignments and quizzes.
+We provide ongoing, highly individualised support (of the friendly kind).
+This means you can confidently implement Write Magic’s methods in your classroom.

-It’s collaborative: Our students work in monitored, supported class forums so you can learn with other educators.
+Collaborative: Our participants work in monitored, supported class forums so you can learn with other educators.

 Risk-free: If Write Magic doesn’t transform the way you understand and teach narrative, we will refund your fee, no questions asked.